Quickstart

 android:layout_height="fill_parent"

-ap:title="A Simple XY Plot"
+ap:label="A Simple XY Plot"

 </LinearLayout>

 This example uses a default style to decorate the plot.
-The full list of XML styleable attributes is available here.
+The full list of styleable attributes is available here.
 While new attributes are added regularly, not all configurable properties are yet available.
+If something you need is missing, use the Configurator.

-Create an Activity
+Create the Activity

 1. Create an instance of Series and populate it with data to be displayed.